A Guide to Cleansing

 Skin cleansers are designed to rid your face of any excess dirt or oil that could clog your pores and cause nasty blemishes.
 By cleansing your face you're in essence starting with a fresh canvass.

-Advertiser Links for Guide to Cleansing
+Advertiser Links for facial cleansing

 Cleansing should be part of your morning and bedtime skin care ritual.
 The face should be cleansed each time any makeup is applied and each time any makeup is removed.
 Women who moisturize before bedtime need to cleanse in the AM to remove last night's moisturizer.
 And women who wear makeup all day need to remove 12 to 16-hours of makeup.
 You should also cleanse your skin after you've exercised or worked up a sweat in a hot environment.